Preview Feedback Plan

 /app/#explore/banking,/app/#explore/ai-assistants,/app/#explore/clothing, or/app/#explore/learning-resources. - For a group choice, open Assembly and Slate, then name both agreement and dissent.

-- For instance stewardship, open the Adoption Kit and fill the steward packet before touching code.
+- For a new subject, open the adoption guide and fill in the new-subject brief before touching code.

 - Export or write back short notes answering the three core questions.